Greekforce1821/mycp/README.md

 ## Alternative usage

-If you prefer not to use the command via `./mycp`, there is also an alternative usage.
+If you prefer not to use the command via `./mycp`, there is also an alternative usage:

+  - You need to save the `src` folder to a specific location within your system where you believe it won't be altered.

+  - Open the terminal within the directory `src` and issue the following command `pwd`, it will display the current working directory, showing the full path.

+  - Copy the full path that the terminal displayed to you and open another terminal window.

+  -